 into_iter

-iter_mut Let’s see some examples of for loop in Rust
+iter_mut Let’s see some examples of for loops in Rust

 Rust for loop with range